rick-jennings/phable/README.md

 - Reconsider the use of singleton for Marker(), Remove(), and NA()
 - Consider using Pydantic v2 for Haystack Kind objects
 - Add date range support
+- Add static method to DateTime to create DateTime objects